Short-length SSVEP data extension by a novel generative adversarial networks based framework: Materials and methods

 \subsection{Frequency recognition methods}

 In this subsection, we briefly introduce two traditional frequency recognition methods and two DL-based methods.
-All of these state-of-the-art methods were adopted as baselines to verify the effectiveness of the proposed methods.
+All of these state-of-the-art methods are adopted as baselines to verify the effectiveness of the proposed methods.

-\subsubsection{Traditional Methods}
+\subsubsection{Traditional methods}

-\begin{itemize} \item \textbf{IT-CCA}:CCA is a multivariate statistical technique to search the underlying correlation between two multidimensional variables, by calculating a pair of weight vectors to maximize the Pearson’s correlation coefficients between their linear combinations.
-For CCA-based SSVEP recognition methods, the coefficient is calculated between the multi-channel EEG data and the artificial reference signal \cite{lin2006CCA}.
-However, the artificial reference signals lack the specific characteristics of subjects.
-Then, IT-CCA was proposed to substitute the artificial reference signal for individual template reference signal obtained by averaging multiple training trials of specific subject \cite{bin2011ITCCA}.
-This strategy has been proved to be able to suppress spontaneous EEG interference and achieve better classification performance than CCA algorithm.
+\begin{itemize} \item \textbf{IT-CCA}:In the original CCA algorithm, the sinusoidal-cosine based artificial reference signals lack the specific characteristics of subjects.
+Then, IT-CCA was proposed to substitute the artificial reference signals by individual template reference signals obtained by averaging multiple training trials of specific subject \cite{bin2011ITCCA}.
+This strategy has been proved to be able to suppress spontaneous EEG interference and achieve better classification performance than original CCA algorithm.

-\item \textbf{TRCA}:TRCA is a method which learns the spatial filters to extract task related components by maximizing the reproducibility of neuroimaging data during the task period \cite{tanaka2013TRCA}.
-For SSVEP data, TRCA seeks to find a linear weight vector to maximize the inter-trial correlation of its linear combinations, referring as task-related components.
-In 2018, Nakanish et al. first applied TRCA algorithm to build a high-speed SSVEP-based BCI system\cite{nakanishi2017TRCA}.
-In the literature, TRCA is extended with the filter bank technique, and the selection of filter banks follows the principle proposed by Chen et al. \cite{chen2015FBCCA}.
-For better comparison with other methods, the original TRCA algorithm without filter bank technology was adpoted in the current study.
+\item \textbf{TRCA}:TRCA is a method which learns the spatial filters to extract task related components and suppress the noise components by maximizing the reproducibility of neuroimaging data during the task period \cite{tanaka2013TRCA}.
+For SSVEP data, TRCA seeks to find a linear weight vector, i.e. spatial filter to maximize the inter-trial correlation of its linear combinations, referring as task-related components.
+In 2018, Nakanish et al. first applied TRCA algorithm to build a high-speed SSVEP-based BCI system \cite{nakanishi2017TRCA}.
+Nowadays, TRCA has become one of the most popular benchmark frequency recognition methods for extensive studies \cite{ravi2020CCNN, guney2021tsDNN, pan2022SSVEPNet, chen2022SSVEPformer, luo2022SAME}.

 \end{itemize}